Knowledge Graph Framework for Network Operations

 to transport the data.
 The degree of specificity (or detail) of the

-abstractions defined in the information model depends on the modeling
+abstractions defined in the information model depends on the

-implementation details.
-Another important characteristic of an
+protocol and implementation details.
+Another important

 *An information model*, typically expressed in a language such as